 Thomas Little (born July 12, 1996) was identified as a musical prodigy at the age of six by Dr. George Kiorpes and studied piano with him for twelve years.

 Since beginning formal compositional studies in 2012, Thomas has written a number of significant orchestral, chamber, solo, and electronic pieces.
 In 2013, he wrote the electronic Christmas Dance, which has been used every subsequent year as the background music for the Dancing Christmas Tree at the Tanglewood Festival of Lights, which is attended annually by a quarter of a million people.
-He was commissioned in 2015 to write a humorous musical-theatre chamber piece by the renowned Low & Lower cello-bass duo of Brooks Whitehouse and Paul Sharpe.
+In 2015, he was commissioned by the renowned Low & Lower cello-bass duo of Brooks Whitehouse and Paul Sharpe to write a humorous musical-theatre chamber work.
 The resulting piece, Overdrive, has been played around the United States, and has garnered acclaim for being “a merry romp” and “too clever for its own good.”
 In 2017, Thomas was commissioned by Wachovia Winds to write the Moravian-inspired piece Awakening.
+In addition, other works have been performed/recorded by Dr. Jubal Fulks and Eighth Blackbird.

 Thomas performs as pianist and organist at St. Michael Lutheran Church in High Point.
 He has studied idiomatic cello writing with Dr. Grace Anderson, is a self-taught harmonicist and mandolinist, can imitate a kazoo with his mouth, and is a gangsa, reyong, and ceng-ceng player in Wake Forest University's Gamelan Giri Murti under Dr. Elizabeth Clendinning.
-He is currently president-elect of the UNCSA Synergy Project, an inter-campus organization dedicated to producing collaborative artistic works for the community.
+He is currently president of the UNCSA Synergy Project, an inter-campus organization dedicated to producing collaborative artistic works for the community, for the 2018-19 academic year.
 He is fascinated by music history and maintains an extensive music-related library, which includes a large number of composer biographies.
 He enjoys month-long road trips and has been to 49 states, nine provinces, and the Yukon Territory by motor vehicle.

 Online, Thomas is the host of the YouTube channel “Classical Nerd,” which features weekly educational videos about music history, theoretical concepts, and techniques, and is used across the United States as a supplementary resource for music educators.